tigerwill90/fox/README.md

 reads while allowing **concurrent writes**, by calculating the changes which would be made to the tree were it mutable, and assembling those changes into a **patch**, which is then applied to the tree in a **single atomic operation**.

-Inserting a new path into to the tree which require an existing node to be split:
+For example, here we are inserting the new path `/table` into to the tree which require an existing node to be split:

 <p align="center" width="100%">
     <img width="100%" src="assets/tree-apply-patch.png">